aliaksander-samuseu/docs-3.0.1/source/integration/github-enterprise.md

 ## Test SSO

-Github Enterprise SSO should be ready now.
-Just hit the hostname of your Github Enterprise app and you should experience something like this: https://www.youtube.com/watch?v=rPbsVhGTgxE
+SSO to Github Enterprise should be ready now.
+Just hit the hostname of your Github Enterprise app and you should experience something like this: [https://www.youtube.com/watch?v=rPbsVhGTgxE](https://www.youtube.com/watch?v=rPbsVhGTgxE)